Field Research at Crater Lake National Park

 Janel L. Lajoie is currently earning a Bachelor of Science degree in Environmental Studies with a focus in Ecology and Conservation.
 She anticipates graduating summa cum laude in December 2014.

-Janel is interested in the areas of wildlife management and human/wildlife interactions, specifically concerning implications on wildlife in relation to recreational use of our wild and scenic forests and National Parks.
+Janel is interested in the areas of wildlife management and human/wildlife interactions, specifically concerning implications on wildlife in relation to recreational use of our National Parks.
 While an undergraduate at Southern Oregon University in 2013 Janel conducted research for the university in conjunction with The Nature Conservancy for the purpose of establishing data in 93 control plots in the Ashland, Oregon watershed.
 Janel utilized GPS and GIS software, determined and navigated to the plot locations, collected and recorded variable and fixed plot data, and applied data analysis techniques to establish baseline information for the Ashland Forest Resiliency Stewardship Project Legacy Tree Effectiveness Monitoring Plan.
 For a combined practicum and internship in 2014 Janel wrote a competitive proposal and received a fellowship with the Crater Lake Science and Learning Center at Crater Lake National Park, Oregon.
 During the course of this fellowship Janel created a study design and conducted independent research on the abundance of the Black-backed Woodpecker within the National Park boundaries.